kavyakonisa123/movie_recommendation/readme.md

 Before running the application, make sure you have the following installed on your system:

 - Python (version 3.9 ---> 3.6 is ok)
-- Anaconda (to create and activate virtual environment)
+- Anaconda (to create and activate a virtual environment)
 - Jupyter Notebook (for data preprocessing and visualization)

 ## Setup